awslabs/yesiscan/README.md

 xdg-open http://localhost:8000/
 ```

+### Config

+You can store your default configuration options in a
+`~/.config/yesiscan/config.json` file.
+This location can be overridden by the
+`--config-path` argument.
+If this file exists, then these values will be used as
+defaults.
+The below flags can override any of these.
+The following keys are
+supported: `quiet`, `regexp-path`, `output-type`, `output-path`,
+`output-s3bucket`, `region`, `profiles`, and `backends`.
+These keys should all
+be the top-level keys in a single json dictionary.
+More information on some of
+these keys are described below.

+#### "profiles"

+This key should be a list of "profiles" to use.
+See the **Profiles** section
+below for more information.

+#### "backends"

+These keys should be a dictionary of backend names to boolean `true` or `false`
+values representing the enabled state of that backend.
+If you don't specify a
+backend here, then whether or not that backend will be enabled or not is
+undefined and will depend on which backend flags you use.
+As a result, it is
+always recommended to be explicit about which backends you want to enable.

 ### Flags

 You can add flags to tell it which backends to include or remove.
 They're all